'Left in the dark': Family of U.K. teen killed in crash involving spouse of U.S. diplomat seeks answers - 41NBC News | WMGT-DT

 “She needs to come back and see what she’s done,” Charlotte Charles, the teen’s mom, told NBC News Saturday, fighting back tears.

 The family says they want the suspect in their son’s death to return to the U.K. to face a trial.
 But so far, they’ve had no answers.
-No one has been charged in connection with the case yet
+No one has been charged in connection with the case.

 “We’ve just been left in the dark,” Charles said.